eduvpn/documentation/README.md

     $ ./deploy.sh

+# Users

+By default there is a user `foo` with the password `bar` for both the User Portal and the Admin Portal.
+You can easily add new users, but you need to generate a password hash.
+You can generate a hash like this, for example below we generate one for the password `s3cr3t`:

+    $ php -r "require_once '/usr/share/php/password_compat/password.php'; echo password_hash('s3cr3t', PASSWORD_DEFAULT) .
+PHP_EOL;"

+Put this hash in the files `/etc/vpn-user-portal/config.ini` and `/etc/vpn-admin-portal/config.ini` in the section `[BasicAuthentication]`, e.g.:

+    [BasicAuthentication]
+    admin = "$2y$10$i.vmEWgE9HGqlglI8wXYLeFdMWYvYJxEz5k4fjW/RLvCrCcDk0Xjy"

+# CA certificate
 You can request a certificate from your CA after running the script.
 The script put a `vpn.example.csr` file in the directory you ran the script from.